The ring of $\omega$-invariant symmetric functions in characteristic 2

 \chapter{The subring of power sums}

-An import class of elements of~\( S \) is the \textdef{power sums}, denoted by~\( p_{k} \) for~\( k \ge 1 \).
-Inside the ring~\( R_{n} \) mentioned in the introduction, these are defined as~\( p_{k} = \smash{\sum x_{i}^{k} } \).
+An important class of elements of~\( S \) is the \textdef{power sums}, denoted by~\( p_{k} \) for~\( k \ge 1 \).
+Inside the rings~\( R_{(n)} \) from the introduction, these are defined as~\( p_{k} = \smash{\sum x_{i}^{k} } \).
 In~\( R \), they can, for instance, be defined recursively using the Newton identity \parencite[see e.g.][Exercise~1, section~6.1]{ful}

 Due to characteristic~\( 2 \), they satisfy the additional property